This is the multi-page printable view of this section. Click here to print.

 6. After entering the required information, click the Confirm button.

-Edit Trigger
+Modify Trigger

 Delete Trigger

-To delete the trigger, follow the steps below.
+To delete a trigger, follow these steps.

 Caution